-- f3 => Is used to set the start and stop communication signals for line and block modes.
+- f3 => Is used to set the start and stop communication signals.
 For instance ^Q (control-Q) can be used as a start with ^S for a stop signal.
-This would allow you to signal the other end to stop sending a file, and then allow you to signal for them to resume. - f4 => Is used to set which printer to use (e.g. TTn:).
-This determines where the received text will go when printing is enabled. - f5 => Sets the default drive for disk operations.
-Pressing f5 will allow you to specify SY0:, SY1:, SY2:, DK0, DK1, or DK2 as the default drive.
-(Explicit drive designations as part of the file name allow use of other drives for the current transfer.) - Erase => Resets the current default disk drive to allow disk change. - Blue => Toggles between None, Even, and Odd parity selections.
+This would allow you to signal the other end to stop sending a file, and then allow you to signal for them to resume. - f4 => Toggles between CRT:, LPT:, UL1:, and TTY:.
+This determines where the received text will go when printed with p.page. - f5 => Sets the default drive for disk operations.
+Pressing f5 will allow you to specify any valid drive on your system. - Erase => Toggles between DSReady, CTSend, no hands, xon/xoff, and ack/etx.
+These are the handshaking protocols.
+Both machines must be using the same mode. - Blue => Toggles between None, Even, and Odd parity selections.
 Both ends of the communication must be using the same. - Red => Toggles between 110, 300, 450, 600, 1200, 4800, and 9600 baud.
 Both ends must be using the same baudrate or modems capable of down switching to the baudrate in use. - White => Toggles between 7.1, 7.2, 8.1, and 8.2.
 The whole number is the number of bits of data transmitted in a word.
 The decimal part is the number of stop bits, either 1 or 2.
-Both machines must choose the same. - Reset => no function in setup. - Break => Toggles echo on or off.
+Both machines must choose the same. - Reset => no function in setup.

+Break => Toggles echo on or off.
 If the modem does not echo the transmitted characters back to the terminal, you will need to set echo on to see what you are typing.
 Likewise, if you are getting two of every character on the screen, set echo off.